-Adelaide is also ranked as the 5th most liveable city worldwide!
+Adelaide is ranked in the 10th most liveable city worldwide!
 It is truly amazing being able to combine your studies at the university with the cosmopolitan lifestyle of white sand beaches, green hills and excellent food and wine.

-Why research with the Stress.
-Structure and Seismic (S3) Group at the University of Adelaide?
+Why research with the Stress, Structure and Seismic (S3) Group at the University of Adelaide?